vilicvane/magicspace/README.md

 ### Options declaration file

-Declare the options of your boilerplate with `boilerplates.d.ts` file:
+Declare the options of your boilerplate with `boilerplate.d.ts` file:

 ```ts
 declare namespace Magicspace {